Fermion doubling theorems in 2D non-Hermitian systems for Fermi points and exceptional points

-\emph{Conclusion.---} In summary, we have derived doubling theorems for FPs and EPs in generic 2D non-Hermitian lattice Hamiltonians.
+\emph{Conclusion.---}In summary, we have derived doubling theorems for FPs and EPs in generic 2D non-Hermitian lattice Hamiltonians.
 To derive the doubling theorem for exceptional points we have introduced a new topological invariant, which we call the \emph{discriminant number}.
-This discriminant number endows EPs with a quantized topological charge, thereby guaranteeing their stability against perturbations.
+This discriminant number endows EPs with a quantized topological charge.
 The doubling theorem ensures that a single EP of first order must be accompanied by another first-order EP with opposite topological charge as all of the energy bands are taken into account.
 We have shown that 2D non-Hermitian Hamiltonians with fine-tuned parameters can also exhibit higher-order EPs or non-defective degeneracy points.
-These are, however, unstable and can be removed by arbitrarily small perturbations, which gap them out or split them into EPs of first order.
-We have also demonstrated by several examples that EPs do not need to be end points of branch cuts, and vice versa, that branch cuts do not need to be terminated by EPs.
-The accurate relation should be that a two-fold degenerate EP with $\pm 1$ discriminant number must be a branch cut termination.
-Last but not least, we have shown that the doubling theorems can be violated at surfaces of 3D inversion or reflection symmetric systems, which can support single EPs or FPs.
-However, these anomalous surface EPs or FPs must be accompanied by exceptional lines or Fermi lines in the bulk, such that the sum of the topological charges cancels.
-Extensions of the doubling theorems to higher dimensions and symmetry constrained Hamiltonians, as well as their applications to various physical systems, will be presented in future works.

-\emph{Note added.---}Upon submission of this manuscript we became aware of a related preprint~\cite{wojcik2019topological}, which makes use of the discriminant to classify non-Hermitian Hamiltonians.
+These are, however, unstable and can be removed by arbitrarily small perturbations.
+Furthermore, we have clarified the relation between EPs and branch cuts, namely only two-fold degenerate EPs of first order must necessarily be branch cut terminations.
+Finally, we studied anomalous surfaces of 3D bulk systems that violate the non-Hermitian doubling theorems.
+In the presence of inversion or reflection symmetry, this violation leads to the emergence of topologically protected Fermi or exceptional lines in the bulk.
+In the absence of these symmetries, the bulk is gapped and must exhibit non-trivial topology.